JaveedIshaq/Integrating-Prettier-ESLint-AirbnbStyleGuideinVSCode/README.md

 }
  ``

-## 6. Create .prettierrc file in your project’s root directory.
+### 6. Create .prettierrc file in your project’s root directory.
 This will be where you configure your formatting settings.
 I have added a few of my own preferences below, but I urge you to read more about the Prettier config file

 ``{
   "printWidth": 100,
   "singleQuote": true
 }``

-## 7. The last step is to make sure Prettier formats on save.
-Insert
+### 7. The last step is to make sure Prettier formats on save.
+Insert  ctrl+shift+p in vscode to open settings.json

   ``"editor.formatOnSave": true ``

-  ## into your User Settings in VSCode.
+### into your User Settings in VSCode.